Cash Wheeler: All Elite Wrestling / Ring of Honor (2020–present)

 On April 6, 2025 at Dynasty, Rated FTR unsuccessfully challenged the Death Riders for the AEW World Trios Championship.
 After the match, FTR attacked Cope, turning heel in the process.
 On the April 23 episode of Dynamite, Stokely was revealed as FTR's new manager.
 On May 25 at Double or Nothing, FTR defeated Daniel Garcia and Nigel McGuinness.
 On July 12 at All In Zero Hour, FTR defeated The Outrunners.
 On the main show, FTR sat ringside during the AEW World Tag Team Championship match between The Hurt Syndicate, JetSpeed, and The Patriarchy.
 After the match, FTR joined The Patriarchy in attacking Christian Cage, but would be fended off by a returning Adam Copeland.
 At All Out on September 20, FTR were defeated by Adam Copeland and Christian Cage.
-In October 2025, FTR formed a stable with Megan Bayne and Penelope Ford, known as "Top Gods".
+At Full Gear on November 22, FTR defeated Brodido to win their record-tying third AEW World Tag Team Championships.
+At Worlds End on December 27, FTR successfully defended their titles against Austin Gunn and Juice Robinson of the Bang Bang Gang.

+At Revolution on March 15, 2026, FTR successfully defended their titles against the Young Bucks.
+After the match, they were attacked by a returning Copeland and Cage On April 12 at Dynasty, FTR retained their titles against Cage and Copeland.
+At Double or Nothing on May 24, FTR lost the titles to Cage and Copeland in an "I Quit" match, ending their third reign at 183 days.

 New Japan Pro-Wrestling (2022–2023)

 After winning the IWGP Tag Team Championships at AEW x NJPW: Forbidden Door, FTR made their first appearance for New Japan Pro-Wrestling, at Music City Mayhem, where they teamed with Alex Zayne, in a losing effort to United Empire's, Aussie Open and T. J. Perkins.
 After the match, Aussie Open challenged FTR to a match for the IWGP Tag Team Championships.
 FTR made their first IWGP Tag Team Championship defense on night one of Royal Quest II, defeating Aussie Open in the main event.
 On January 4, 2023 at Wrestle Kingdom 17, FTR lost the IWGP Tag Team Championships to Bishamon (Hirooki Goto and YOSHI-HASHI), ending their reign at 192 days.